djotaku/adventofcode/2023/Day_09/README.md

 - For each number in the list, add it to the one before it.
 - That's your number for this line
 - Gather up all the numbers for all the lines and sum.

+Went with recursion, almost got it, but had to hold one number out from the recursion.
 ### Part 2
+Seems like it should be the same as part 1, but subtraction instead.
+(And from the front of the list/array)
 ## What I Learned

 ### Generic